LearnersGuild/curriculum-app/phases/1/README.md

 # Phase 1

 Phase 1 is all about the fundamentals.
-You
+Here you'll learn the basic skills needed to begin programming like a professional.

 ## High Level Skills